bajamircea/bajamircea.github.io/_posts/2025-05-04-principia-coroutines.markdown

   - low level synchronization required for callbacks
   - what if cancel is slow: the server/detection pattern
   - hiding cancellation from function signature (e.g. see `co_await get_cancellation_token()`
+- What's wrong with
+  - std::async
+    - granularity
+    - which thread
+  - std::future and std::promise
 - Trampoline
 - Timers
 - context passing (adv/disadv):